TomasPalsson/Language-Compiler/README.md

 # Compiler
-Basic compiler written in Rust that compiles a simple language to x86 assembly.
+Basic (Turing Complete) compiler written in Rust that compiles a simple language to x86 assembly.

 # Example code
 ```